nxd010/DealNinja/README.md

 ## 📀 Requirements

-To run this project run the following commnand :
+To run this project, run the following command :

 ```bash